 Have you ever noticed how some people will spend hours upon hours searching for cost saving coupons in order to save a few cents at the grocery store?
 Of course, there’s nothing wrong with cost-saving strategies, but sometimes this can create such tunnel vision that the focus becomes too much on saving money (i.e. lack on the basis they don’t have “enough”) rather than focusing on creating and taking advantage of opportunities for making money.

-Attitude is everything, as many a personal development guru will tell you.
+Attitude is everything, as many personal development gurus will tell you.
 The mind is an incredibly powerful tool that wealthy people spend time conditioning in order to bring about the financial abundance they seek.
 After all, the millionaire mindset, is something that can be taught and adopted.
 Indeed, often, it’s a case of unlearning what you were taught previously and shifting to something much more empowering.

 Take Action and Achieve Your Goals